DanielDwyer/deck-o-cards/README.md

 ![License](https://img.shields.io/npm/l/deck-o-cards.svg)

 This Node Package has a single purpose: to return one deck of 52 playing cards that are completely randomized.
 It is then up to you how to use the randomized deck: black jack, poker, gin rummy, guessing games.
-It returns an array of arrays: [[ '♠️', 'Jack', 10 ], [ '♦️', 'Nine', 9 ], [ '♣️', 'King', 10 ] ...]
+It returns set of cards: `{{ number: 2, name: 'two', type: '♠️' }...}`

 ## How To Use
 #### Install it via npm: